Q&A Session with Magician David Hirata

 Our club is very excited to present the magic of David Hirata [ thingsimpossible.com ] this Friday and Saturday night.
 As the first magician to receive a standing ovation in our new club location on Main Street, it was sure time we followed up with him from our last Q&A session.
-This Saturday night is sold out, but tickets are still available for Friday night — check out our ticket page.
 Have a question for David?
 Post a comment below, and we'll get right back to you!

 Who was your biggest influence when you got involved in magic?